CoEDL/voyages/README.md

 ---

-## Speech Synthesis and Text-to-Speech (TTS)
+## Speech Synthesis

-An overview of the major techniques used in developing and using text to speech systems, with background information relating to sound formats and compression.
+An overview of the major techniques used in developing and using speech synthesis and text to speech (TTS) systems, with background information relating to sound formats and compression.

 Lecture